Free-to-air: United Kingdom

-In the UK, the five main free-to-air television networks are BBC One, BBC Two, ITV, Channel 4 and Channel 5.
+In the UK, the five main free-to-air television networks are BBC One, BBC Two, ITV, Channel 4 and 5.
 Around 108 free-to-air television channels and 30 free-to-air radio channels are available terrestrially via the Freeview DVB-T service.
 Seven HD channels are also broadcast via a public service broadcast multiplex and a commercial multiplex, both DVB-T2.
 The informal term "council telly" is sometimes used for free-to-air television in the UK, evoking a basic service accessible to all.

 North America

 There are a number of competing systems in use.
 Early adopters used C-band dishes several feet in diameter to receive analog microwave broadcasts, and later digital microwave broadcasts using the 3.7-4.2 GHz band.
 Today, although large C-band dishes can still receive some content, the 11.7-12.2 GHz is also used.
-Ku-band signals can be received using smaller dishes, often as small as under a meter (3 feet, 3 inches) in diameter, allowing FTA satellite to be picked up from smaller spaces such as apartment balconies (note, however, that these dishes are not quite as small as those commonly used for commercial services such as Dish Network, DirecTV, Bell ExpressVu, Shaw Direct, etc. Dishes intended for those services may not deliver an adequate signal on Ku-band).
+Ku-band signals can be received using smaller diameter dishes, often as small as 1 m, allowing FTA satellite to be picked up from smaller spaces such as apartment balconies (note, however, that these dishes are not quite as small as those commonly used for commercial services such as Dish Network, DirecTV, Bell ExpressVu, Shaw Direct, etc. Dishes intended for those services may not deliver an adequate signal on Ku-band).
 The European-developed DVB-S and DVB-S2 standards are the most commonly used broadcast methods, with analog transmissions almost completely discontinued as of mid-2014.
 The most common North American sources for free-to-air DVB satellite television are: